 However, you can optimize something forever, but if it’s not the best answer to a searcher’s question, it doesn’t stand a chance of rising above the competitive content out there.

 Content marketing’s goal is to provide value to your clients/customers and your potential clients/customers.
-It is a type of inbound marketing—meaning people find your content and thus your brand and its products/services—rather than a type of outbound marketing, which involves you actively pitching your products/services to people.
+It is a type of inbound marketing—meaning people find your SEO content and thus your brand and its products/services—rather than a type of outbound marketing, which involves you actively pitching your products/services to people.

 Content marketing covers the production line of creating content that is aimed to satisfy a target audience’s interests, pain points, curiosity, emotions, spending habits, sharing habits, or any other metric you are looking to track.
 It could consist of anything from blog posts and white papers to podcasts and video series.